 But often overlooked by divers in their eagerness to catch sight of the sharks, is the other marine life on display.
 The coral health and diversity at Layang Layang is simply superb.
 Mantas also frequent this deep water area, and you just never know what might show up.
 Guests can enjoy unparalleled scuba diving with unlimited shore dives as well as enjoy the sights and sounds of the protected bird park on the island.

 Layang Layang Island Resort is the only diving operator and hotel accommodation available on this small coral atoll in the South China Sea.
-Single travellers can share accommodation.
 Numbers are very limited due to the low availability of flights, so if you want to share in this breathtaking wonder, we suggest you plan your trip well in advance - book early!

 Resort diving includes:

-Dives (as detailed in the packages above), unlimited self-guided shore dives, boat rides to sites, experienced English-speaking divemaster (maximum 10 divers per DM), tanks, weights and weightbelts, drinking water, hot drinks.
+Dives (as detailed in the packages above), unlimited self-guided shore dives, boat rides to sites, experienced English-speaking divemaster (maximum 10 divers per DM), tanks, weights and weightbelts, drinking water, hot drinks, Malaysian taxes.
 Diving excludes (mandatory, unless customer provides own):

 Scuba equipment (approx. US$ 58 per day).
-Unless otherwise stated, all the listed items need to be paid on arrival.
+Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
 Optional extras:

-Extra boat and boat dives, dive computer, dive insurance, soft drinks.
+Extra boat and night dives, dive computer, soft drinks.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 Resort accommodation includes:

-Bed, breakfast, lunch, dinner, drinking water, hot drinks, return resort transfers from Layang Layang airport, internet access.
+Bed, breakfast, lunch, dinner, drinking water, hot drinks, return flights to Layang Layang Airport and transfers to the resort from Kota Kinabalu, internet access, Malaysian taxes.
 Accommodation excludes (mandatory):

-Soft drinks, alcoholic drinks.
+Soft drinks, alcoholic drinks, extra nights (on request only).
 Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there:

-The current schedule has flights from Kota Kinabalu to Layang Layang at 06:30 am, with return flights at 08:00 am.
-Please be at Kota Kinabalu Airport Terminal 1 at least 1½ hours before flight departure and book your connecting flight at least 4 hours after estimated time of arrival.
+The current schedule has flights from Kota Kinabalu to Layang Layang at 5:30 am, with return flights at 7:30 am.
+Please be at Kota Kinabalu Airport Terminal 1 at least one and a half hours before flight departure.
+Please book your departing connecting flight at least 4 hours after expected time of arrival at Kota Kinabalu.
+Flights operate several times per week.
+Please check with us for the latest schedule.

 Kota Kinabalu International Airport has direct flight routes to Malaysia's capital Kuala Lumpur, as well as with Bangkok, Brisbane, Hong Kong, Tokyo, Seoul, Taiwan, Kaoshiung, Singapore, Manila and Brunei.